 Stick to boundaries while showing compassion

 Your parenting style along with how you model emotional regulation plays a big role in your child’s ability to manage their feelings and behavior.
-A 2018 study found that when parents react more harshly to their children (i.e. inconsistent discipline, severe punishment and constant criticism), their kids exhibit more defiant behavior.
-Moreover, a 2020 study demonstrated that parents who show warmth and sensitivity while setting firm boundaries see better behavioral outcomes with their children.
+A study found that when parents react more harshly to their children (i.e. inconsistent discipline, severe punishment and constant criticism), their kids exhibit more defiant behavior.
+Moreover, another study demonstrated that parents who show warmth and sensitivity while setting firm boundaries see better behavioral outcomes with their children.
 “As difficult as it can be, it starts with us,” Hovington says.
 “How we respond to our child’s behavior can have an impact on how they learn to manage their emotions.”

 Learn to emotionally regulate yourself first

 “Emotion regulation takes lots of practice, is greatly impacted by a child’s environment (how it’s modeled by parents) and is dependent on other cognitive abilities such as inhibition and executive functions,” says Hovington.
 Your little one may have a behavior that triggers you, but in order to model healthy emotional regulation, it’s crucial to pause and reflect before you react.
 Taking time to understand the root cause of your feelings can, ultimately, help you be a calmer and more empathetic parent.
 And if you’re really struggling to regulate yourself, Hovington suggests starting a journal that tracks moments when you responded in ways you didn’t want to and what happened right before.